 Everyone gets it.

-In most categories, it’s expected you price discount at some point.
+In most categories, it’s expected you do a price deal at some point.

-You get to talk to the buyer about volume uplifts, and rates of sale.
-You get to talk about funding for the offer, and get other trading benefits out of the money you invest in the price discount.
-And importantly, it helps you hit that sales target that’s part of your performance objectives, and bonus pay-out.
+You get to talk to the buyer about volume uplifts.
+Rates of sale.
+Funding for the offer.
+You get to negotiate other trading benefits for the money you put into price discounts.
+And of course, it helps you hit the sales target that’s drives your salary review and bonus pay-out.

 We’ve been there.

 But, there’s a but.
 There’s always a but.
 Because, there’s another way of looking at price discounts.
 It usually comes from the marketing team.

 Because every time you cut the price, you’re handing money to the customer.
 You “pay” them something towards buying your product if they don’t pay full price.
 You devalue the brand.
 The message you send is that not enough people buy at the regular price.
 So you’re cutting the price to move product.
 And, when it goes back up to the regular price, won’t people just wait until the next round of price discounts?

 So, who’s in the right here?
 Do you price discount, or not?

 Price discounts and sales promotions affect your profit and loss.
 Less revenue per unit sold, and also usually extra selling costs.
 You need to calculate if the price discount is going to have a positive impact on your finances.

 Let’s say for example, your sales team propose offering a 20% price discount next month.
 And it’ll double your unit sales.